GooTechnologies/learn/manual/index.md

 ---
-title: User Manual
+title: Create Reference
 weight: 1
 indent: 0
+layout: manual
 ---

-Welcome to the manual.
+Welcome to the Goo Create reference site.
+Here you can find detailed information about each part of Goo Create.